 You can also identify yourself as the author of the document:

 <meta name="author" content="Nora Tol" />

 As well as claim the copyright of it:

-When the expiration date is reached, the browser will look for the latest version.
+When the expiration date is reached, the browser will look for the latest version on the server.

 You could also completely disable caching:

-You could also use other values with the CONTENT attribute like _top, _ self or a frame name.
+Other values you can use with the CONTENT-attribute are _top, _ self or a frame / windows name.

 To refer one page to another, you can use the following:

 This will refresh the location 3 seconds after the page was opened.
 It will redirect to the URL http://www.noratol.com.
 The delay in redirection will provide you time to explain to people why they are being redirected.